project-slippi/slippi-launcher/FAQ.md

 ### Windows

-1. Close Dolphin.
-2. Download [slippi-zadig](https://github.com/project-slippi/libwdi/releases/download/slippi-v1/slippi-zadig.exe) and run it.
-3. If any device shows up, hit Replace Driver.
-4. You may get a prompt about modifying system drivers after hitting "Replace Driver", select "Yes" to finish the installation.
+When installing Slippi Launcher you would have seen an option to also `install Gamecube adapter drivers`.
+If you selected this, your adapter should already work once plugged into your computer.
+If you didn't select this option, you can just reinstall the latest version of the Slippi Launcher by downloading the installer from the [official Slippi website](https://slippi.gg).
+Make sure to select the `install Gamecube adapter drivers` option once the installer is run.

+You can confirm your controller adapters work by doing the following:

+1. Start Dolphin (Settings -> Netplay -> Configure Dolphin)
-5. Start Dolphin and go to the Controllers -> Configure and make sure your poll rate is around 125hz.
+2. Go to the Controllers -> Configure and make sure your poll rate is around 125hz.

-6. (Optional) Install [drivers](https://docs.google.com/document/d/1cQ3pbKZm_yUtcLK9ZIXyPzVbTJkvnfxKIyvuFMwzWe0/edit?usp=sharing) to overclock the poll rate to up to 1000hz.
+You can also optionally [overclock](https://docs.google.com/document/d/1cQ3pbKZm_yUtcLK9ZIXyPzVbTJkvnfxKIyvuFMwzWe0/edit?usp=sharing) your adapter drivers to increase the poll rate to up to 1000hz.

 ### macOS